shxdow-hs/MicrosoftEntraIDLab/README.md

 Each newly created account will be disabled by default.
 New accounts will be enabled on the employee's start date after the account has been reviewed by the IAM analyst.
 A default password is assigned to the new account and I utilize the employee's email submission to create the User Principal Name (UPN).
 Using the Department submission, the user will be assigned to a Security Group associated with it.
-The employee's Job Tile and Mobile Phone number will also be populated.
+The employee's Job Title and Mobile Phone number will also be populated.
 <br />
 <br />
 <img src="https://i.imgur.com/3kcT8wv.png" height="80%" width="80%" alt="Account Created Notification"/><br/>